Flag

 World Bank: Control of Corruption Percentile Rank 48

-Belize faces significant challenges related to crime and corruption, with anticorruption laws in place that are poorly enforced, leading to widespread public distrust.
-The country is a notable hub for drug trafficking and human trafficking, with local gangs exerting considerable control over these illicit markets, often operating with impunity and connections to political elites, while the effectiveness of law enforcement and anti-crime initiatives remains limited.
+Belize faces significant challenges related to crime and corruption, with reports indicating that government enforcement of anti-corruption laws is often ineffective, leading to a culture of impunity.
+The country is a major hub for drug trafficking and human trafficking, with local gangs exerting control over these illicit markets, while efforts to combat these issues are hampered by corruption within law enforcement and a lack of transparency in governance.

 Economy